 The key contributions of this paper are summarized below:

-\begin{itemize} \item \textbf{High-Fidelity Reconstruction:} We provide a method to reconstruct autonomy-oriented scenes and assets from camera and LIDAR data and seamlessly create visually, geometrically, and physically accurate, interactive simulations.
-This allows data-driven digital twins to co-exist with physics-based digital twins in the same scene. \item \textbf{Automated Reconfiguration:} We present a hierarchical method comprising a mix of LLM agent(s) as well as rule-based agent(s) to automatically generate driving scenarios based on natural language prompts.
-The proposed method fosters the creativity of generative AI, while enforcing rule-based bounds to ensure the generation of diverse yet pragmatic scenarios. \item \textbf{Experimental Evaluation:} We experiment with the reconstruction and reconfiguration techniques to analyze their accuracy, performance, repeatability, and generalizability.
+\begin{itemize} \item \textbf{High-Fidelity Reconstruction:} We propose a multi-modal method to reconstruct real-world scenes/assets from camera and LIDAR data and seamlessly create visually, geometrically, and physically accurate, interactive simulations. \item \textbf{Automated Reconfiguration:} We present a hierarchical method comprising a mix of LLM-driven and rule-based agent(s) to automatically generate driving scenarios using natural language prompts.
+The proposed method fosters the creativity of generative AI, while enforcing rule-based bounds to generate diverse yet pragmatic scenarios. \item \textbf{Optional Enhancement:} We introduce an optional VLM to enhance the raw rendering into a more \textit{``realistic''} one, while imposing explicit constraints on modifying the pose, scale, or other attributes of the scene/assets. \item \textbf{Experimental Evaluation:} We experiment with the reconstruction and reconfiguration techniques to analyze their accuracy, performance, repeatability, and generalizability.
 We also present qualitative insights in terms of data expectations and prompt engineering. \item \textbf{Open-Source Contribution:} We openly release the proposed framework as a part of AutoDRIVE Ecosystem\footnote{\textbf{AutoDRIVE:} \url{https://autodrive-ecosystem.github.io}} \cite{AutoDRIVE2023}, to enable further research in the field of autonomous driving and digital twins. \end{itemize}

 The remainder of this paper is structured as follows: Section \ref{Section: Related Work} discusses related work and positions our framework within the existing landscape.
 Section \ref{Section: Research Methodology} details the architecture and implementation of the framework, including its core subsystems.
 Section \ref{Section: Results and Discussion} presents experimental results and performance benchmarks.
 Finally, Section \ref{Section: Conclusion} concludes with key insights and future directions.